juliancwirko/live-chat-app-demo-html-client/README.md

 This repo is just for the blog post purposes.
 You can find the real app here: [SimpleChat.Support](https://github.com/juliancwirko/s-chat-app)

-You can find the blog post here: [soon...]
+You can find the blog post here: [julian.io/live-chat-app-using-meteor-and-the-ddp-protocol/](http://julian.io/live-chat-app-using-meteor-and-the-ddp-protocol/)